Symmetry Breaking and Link Homologies II: Introduction

-In particular, $\Ho_{\SU(r)}^\ast(\BSa(w_I))$ is a bimodule over the $T$-equivariant cohomology of a point $\Ho_{T}^\ast$, induced via the two maps respectively.
-As such, we will show in section \ref{DomK2} that the homologies $\Ho_{\SU(r)}^\ast(\BSa(w_I))$ are integral forms of Soergel bimodules (see \cite{Le}, \cite{Ki4}).

-\begin{Thm} The $\Ho_T^\ast$-bimodule $\Ho_{\SU(r)}^\ast(\BSa(w_I))$ is an integral form of the ``Bott-Samelson" Soergel bimodule for the braid word $w_I$.
-Furthermore, the Hochschild homology of this bimodule with coefficients in $\Ho_T^\ast$ is isomorphic to the cohomology of the space of broken symmetries $\Ho_{\SU(r)}^\ast(\BC(w_I))$ as an $\Ho_T^\ast$-module.
-Consequently, the $E_2$-term of the spectral sequence in the previous theorem is isomorphic to an unreduced integral form of triply-graded link homology as shown in \cite{K, Ka}, whose value on the unknot has the form $\Z[x] \otimes \Lambda (y)$, with the degrees of $x$ and $y$ being $2$ and $1$ resp. \end{Thm}
+The terms $ \Ho_{\SU(r)}^\ast(\BC(w_J))$ are isomorphic to the Hoschschild homology of Soergel bimodules indexed by subsets $J \subseteq I$, and the differential $d_1$ is induced by inclusion of subsets.
+It follows from \cite{{K, Ka}} that the $E_2$-term is isomorphic to an integral form of triply-graded link homology, whose value on the unknot has the form $\Z[x] \otimes \Lambda (y)$, with the degrees of $x$ and $y$ being $2$ and $1$ resp.
+Furthermore, the terms $E_q(L)$ are invariants of the link $L$ for all $q \geq 2$.
+In particular, $\Ho_{\SU(r)}^\ast(\sBCU(L))$ is an integral version of the invariant Rasmussen calls $E_\infty(-1)$ (see Theorem 3 in \cite{J2}), that only records the number of components of $L$. \end{Thm}

 \begin{Remark} In (\cite{Ki1} see remark 6.6), we showed that the filtered spectrum $\sBC(w_I) \wedge_T S^0$ obtained by taking the orbits under the right $T$-action is invariant under the Braid and inverse relations and represents a filtered equivariant homotopy type for the complex of Bott-Samelson Soergel bimodules studied by Rouquier in \cite{R,R2}. \end{Remark}